Patricia Salkin: Education and early career

 Salkin graduated from Albany Law School in 1988.

 After many years working at Albany Law School's Government Law Center, Salkin was appointed the Raymond & Ella Smith Distinguished Professor of Law, as well as Associate Dean and Director of the Government Law Center of Albany Law School.

-Salkin co-chaired of the New York State Bar Association’s Standing Committee on Legal Education and Admission to the Bar.
-She served as a member of the New York City Bar’s Task Force on New Lawyers in a Changing Profession, beginning with its initial formation in July 2012.
-She is a past chair of the American Association of Law School’s State & Local Government Law Section, and is the author of hundreds of books, articles and columns including a recent piece in the Journal of Legal Education on incorporating best practices into the teaching of land use law.
+Salkin co-chaired of the New York State Bar Association's Standing Committee on Legal Education and Admission to the Bar.
+She served as a member of the New York City Bar's Task Force on New Lawyers in a Changing Profession, beginning with its initial formation in July 2012.
+She is a past chair of the Association of American Law Schools' State & Local Government Law Section, and is the author of hundreds of books, articles and columns including a piece in the Journal of Legal Education on incorporating best practices into the teaching of land use law.

 She served an appointed member of the National Environmental Justice Advisory Council, a Federal Advisory Committee to the U.S. Environmental Protection Agency.

+She also has received her PhD in Creativity for her work titled "May It Please the Campus: Lawyers Leading Higher Education" from Rowan University.

 Bar association work

-A member of the American Bar Association’s House of Delegates, Salkin has held many leadership positions within both the ABA and the New York State Bar Association including: Past Chair of the ABA State and Local Government Section, Fellow of the ABA, and former member of the Standing Committee on Governmental Affairs (ABA); Past Chair of the NYSBA Municipal Law Section and Founding Member and Past Chair of the NYSBA Committee on Attorneys in Public Service; and she has chaired numerous NYSBA task forces including one focusing on: government ethics, eminent domain, and town and village justice courts.
+A member of the American Bar Association's House of Delegates, Salkin has held many leadership positions within both the ABA and the New York State Bar Association including: Past Chair of the ABA State and Local Government Section, Fellow of the ABA, and former member of the Standing Committee on Governmental Affairs (ABA); Past Chair of the NYSBA Municipal Law Section and Founding Member and Past Chair of the NYSBA Committee on Attorneys in Public Service; and she has chaired numerous NYSBA task forces including one focusing on: government ethics, eminent domain, and town and village justice courts.